skcript/brand-guide/Do's and Don'ts/Dos_and_Donts.md

 - Rotate of change the alignment or direction of the brand assets.
 - Animate the brand assets.
 - Use the Skcript wordmark in place of the word “Skcript”
-- Duplicate the Skcript’s or Evolvr.io’s logos.
+- Duplicate the Skcript’s or Allt’s logos.
 - Change the color of Skcript brand assets.
 - Use any other marks or logos to represent our brand.
 - Use Skcript brand in a way that implies endorsement or sponsorship or partnership.